drchrispinnock/rpi-signer/README.md

 Aim:

-- to provide an image containing Raspbian 64-bit and octez-signer
+- provide an image containing Raspbian 64-bit and octez-signer
 - on first boot, the image rearranges itself, encrypts the disc to a password (that is supplied on boot) and copies any keys into the right place
 - Designed to be headless, but a keyboard will be needed to type in the passphrase at boot.
-No SSHD.
+No sshd.
-- A keyboard will allow you to shutdown with CTRL-ALT-DEL
+- Simple point to point network configuration so that it can be used with another machine (e.g. baker) on a spare network port

 To use, put files in the /boot/tezos directory: